 #Covered Indication

-2The member has a history of stroke, is at increased risk of stroke, or has documented end-organ damage
+2A history of stroke, increased risk of stroke, or end-organ damage

-T-lymphocyte subsets at engraftment.
-Using T-cell subset testing to predict acute graft-versus-host disease risk in thalassemia major patients is experimental.
-CPT 86359 (T cells, total count) and CPT 86360 (T cells, absolute CD4 and CD8 count with ratio) are not covered under this policy for that indication.
-If your institution does this routinely, flag it in your charge capture review.
+Using T-lymphocyte subsets at engraftment to predict acute graft-versus-host disease (GVHD) risk in thalassemia major patients is also experimental.
+CPT 86359 (T cells, total count) and CPT 86360 (absolute CD4/CD8 count with ratio) are explicitly not covered for this indication.
+Your team may bill these codes for other purposes—but not for GVHD risk prediction post-HCT in thalassemia major patients.

 Coverage Indications at a Glance